oomph-lib/oomph-lib/README.md

 cmake -G Ninja -B build -DCMAKE_MESSAGE_LOG_LEVEL=VERBOSE
 ```

-you will see that the `my_one_d_poisson` directory was not entered, i.e. you will not see the lines:
+you will notice that the `my_one_d_poisson` directory is not entered, i.e. you will not see the lines:

 ```bash
 --   Entered my_one_d_poisson subdirectory